 - in 1 in 20 people who are infected with HTLV-1

-- mostly in people who became infected as a baby
+- mostly in people who were infected with HTLV-1 as babies

 HTLV-1 associated myelopathy/tropical spastic paraparesis

 Only a few people with HTLV-1 infection will develop HAM/TSP — less than 3 in 100 people.

 - muscle stiffness and spasms

 - not being able to control your bladder (wee) or bowels (poo)